ClareVision NVR and Camera General Guides - NVR IPCAMERA SECURITY

 Note:

 ONVIF must be enabled in the camera being attached to the ClareVision NVR.
 The NVR uses WS-Discovery to find ONVIF cameras.
 If ONVIF is not enabled the NVR will not discover the camera.
 Several Hikvision models require and ONVIF user to be enabled to allow connection to the camera via ONVIF.
-Consult your installation manual for the camera you are trying to attach to the ClareVision NVR if it does not discover for additional details.
+Consult your manual for the camera you are trying to attach to the ClareVision NVR if it does not discover for additional details.

 This ARTICLE details adding an ONVIF camera to a PoE port on the NVR.
 The process is slightly different than detailed above.